Everest Base Camp

 Lodge and Food Facilities

 The lodge's facilities and food are well organized during the Everest base camp trek from Jiri, Salleri, or Lukla.
-Several tea houses have a private room every half an hour or every stop.
-Most tea houses have standard rooms with shared bathrooms, but some lodges have attached bathrooms too.
+Several tea houses have a private room every half hour or at every stop.
+Most tea houses have standard rooms with shared bathrooms, but some lodges have attached bathrooms.
 There are also luxury hotels in some places.

 The visitors may think they must have the local Nepalese foods during the trek.
-It is not valid, the tea houses have the food menu, but mostly the same items everywhere, which primarily trained cooks cook, but in some places, the chefs are well trained.
-Having meat items during the trek may cause a problem of food poisoning somebody, so better to be safe being vegetarian until the tour.
-Drinking regular water using purifying tablets, sterilizers, or another medication is okay also; you can buy bottled water, but for a few days in the higher area, the water may be dusty, so buying bottled water is recommended days.
+It is not valid; the tea houses have the same food menu, but mostly the same items everywhere, which primarily trained cooks cook, but in some places, the chefs are well trained.
+Having meat items during the trek may cause a problem of food poisoning somebody, so it is better to be safe being vegetarian until the tour.
+Drinking regular water using purifying tablets, sterilizers, or other medication is also okay; you can buy bottled water.
+However, the water may be dusty for a few days in the higher area, so buying bottled water is recommended.

 View from the Base Camp

 Everest is blocked by Mt.
-Lola (west soldier) and Nuptse, but on the way to the base camp, they can be seen the Everest.
+Lola (west soldier) and Nuptse, but they can see Everest on the way to the base camp.
 The view of other high mountains like Nuptse, Lola, Pumori, Lingtren, Khumbutse, and the Tibetan mountain Changatse are nice to see from here.
 Under the base camp is all ice, so the base camp is on the glacier.
 Khumbu icefall, which the climbers cross during the expedition, is very near.
-There is no massive sign at the base camp, just some writing on the big rock and some Tibetan prayer flags at the base camp.
+There is no massive sign at the base camp; there is just some writing on the big rock and Tibetan prayer flags.

 Sleeping at the Base Camp

-There are no lodges at the base camp, so it is impossible to sleep, but if people have their tent and sleeping gear, they can sleep here with dry food or cook the food themselves; otherwise, only the climbers sleep at the base camp.
-For the regular trekkers, Gorakshep is the place to sleep, hike to base camp and return to the lodge in Gorakshep.
+There are no lodges at the base camp, so sleeping is impossible.
+However, if people have tents and sleeping gear, they can sleep here with dry food or cook it themselves; otherwise, only the climbers sleep at the base camp.
+For regular trekkers, Gorakshep is the place to sleep, hike to the base camp, and return to the lodge.

 If you like this article, visit our Everest base camp trek main package page and contact us.
 We are here to provide more information and arrange your Everest base camp tour at a reasonable cost and with the best hospitality.